The following frequently asked questions should answer any queries you may have regarding the Hygeia Awards.

 The Centre of Excellence Award winner will be chosen from centres nominated by RSPH staff.
 This will also be awarded for the first time this year.
 The Excellence in Learner Support Award will be presented to the tutor who makes a positive difference to their learners.
 Evidence for this will come from nominations from learners or from the centre at which the tutor works.
 The criteria are set-out on the Award page.

-Nominations can be made for the Excellence in Learner Support Award, Health Improvement Award and Young Health Champions Award.
+Nominations can be made for the Centre of Excellence Award, Excellence in Learner Support Award, Health Improvement Award and Young Health Champions Award.
 For the first award, nominations may be made by both a tutor’s employer and their learners, while nominations for the latter two awards are welcome from tutors, centres and employers.

 To nominate an individual or centre for an award, please visit the relevant webpage where you will find the nomination criteria and details on how to nominate.
 Please provide as much information and supporting evidence as possible in support of your nominated learner or tutor.